Esri/storymap-tour/README.md

  * Optionally remove samples folder and Readme.pdf
  * Copy files to your web server root or in a specific folder

+*If you are using Portal for ArcGIS, please follow the instructions at the end of `app/maptour-config.js` to configure the application.
+Optionally you can also configure the application to use the ArcGIS API for JavaScript included on your Portal by replacing in `index.html` the 3 urls containing `//jsdev.arcgis.com/3.14/` with the following   `//webadaptor.domain.com/arcgis/jsapi/jsapi/` where arcgis is the name of your Web Adaptor.*

 It is crucial for the application performance that your tour points have well-defined thumbnail images.
 Thumbnail images are used on the bottom carousel and on mobile device.
 If you choose to host the pictures yourself, you will have to manually create thumbnails of your pictures.
 Using the full resolution pictures for the thumbnail will result in poor performance.
 For that reason we strongly recommend that you use an online photo sharing services or a Feature Service in conjunction with the interactive builder that will do that for you.
 The recommended thumbnail size is 140x93px.

 ## Data storage options